apache/apisix/docs/en/latest/architecture-design/debug-mode.md

 ### Enable Advanced Debug Mode Dynamically

-The advanced debug mode can be enabled dynamically by a single request and turned off automatically when the request ends.
+The advanced debug mode can take effect in particular requests by dynamic rule.

 Example: